Who and when do England play next? Route to the World Cup final

 Who do England play next at the World Cup?

-After beating Nigeria on penalties, the Lionesses will play the winner of Colombia vs Jamaica in the quarter-finals.
+After beating Nigeria on penalties, the Lionesses will play Colombia in the quarter-finals.
+The quarter-final will be played on Saturday 12 August at 11:30am BST at Sydney’s Olympic Stadium and the match will be shown on ITV 1.

-Colombia stunned Germany in one of the biggest upsets in World Cup history to top Group H ahead of the two-time champions.

-Jamaica, meanwhile, reached the knockout stages for the first time in their history after drawing with France and Brazil and beating Panama to finish runners-up in Group F.

 What were England’s group results?